JiggleWigglesnicker/jellyfin-automation/README.md

-# File and Folder Structure for *arr Stack
+# File and Folder Structure for jellyfin server & *arr Stack

 This guide provides useful links and explanations for setting up the file and folder structure for the jellyfin server & *arr stack.
 The docker-compose file can be used to immediatly setup a jellyfin and *arr stack env.